SFU-Archives/email-archiving/guide/06-accessioning.md

 ## 6.4 Accessioning
 When an archivist has validated an email transfer, the transfer is formally accessioned into the Archives' holdings.
 This means it is registered in the Archives' AIS FileMaker database, assigned a unique accession number, and provided with a minimal description.
 The `mbox` file(s) are ingested to Archivematica and fully processed as AIPs – see [section 9 in this Guide (Preservation)](./09-preservation.md) for more on Archivematica processing.

 The Accession table in the AIS database broadly follows the [Canadian Archival Accession Information Standard (CAAIS)](http://archivescanada.ca/CWG_AccessionStandard).
-Database documentation is available elsewhere (and will eventually be migrated to the Archives' GitHub site).
+Database documentation is available elsewhere (and will eventually be migrated to this GitHub site).
 Email-specific application of certain fields are noted in the [Transfer procedures for archivists](../transfer-procedures/archives/00-introduction.md).

-###### Last updated: Aug 11, 2020
+###### Last updated: Aug 13, 2020